 You can review your liquidation price per position via the Open Positions Tab and adjust by adding additional margin via the Leverage Slider or via the Risk Limits tab.

 BitMEX uses Fair Price Marking for the purpose of avoiding liquidation due to illiquid markets or manipulation.

 Risk Limits are also imposed that require higher margin levels for larger position sizes.
 This gives the BitMEX liquidation system more usable margin to effectively close large positions that would otherwise be difficult to safely close.
 If it is safe to do, larger positions are incrementally liquidated.

-Furthermore, in the event of a liquidation, BitMEX will cancel any open orders on the current contract an attempt to free margin to avoid a liquidation.
-Note: Orders on other contracts will still remain open.
+If a liquidation is triggered, BitMEX will cancel any open orders on the current contract in an attempt to free up margin and maintain the position.
+Orders on other contracts will still remain open.

 BitMEX employs a partial liquidation process involving automatic reduction of maintenance margin in an attempt to avoid a full liquidation of a trader’s position.